 The bulk stage is used to quickly charge a battery from a very low state to about 60-80% charge.
 The charger does this by giving the battery as much current as it possibly can.

 The charging voltage in the absorb stage will remain constant, but as the battery’s state of charge increases, the current will slowly decrease.
 The battery now needs less current to maintain its voltage level as it continues to charge and absorb as much current as it can.

 In the final stage, the float stage, the battery is almost fully charged, so the charger changes and maintains a lower voltage.
 This lower voltage slowly finishes charging the battery and helps maintain that charge once it reaches 100%.

 #8 – Turning off a Multi-Stage Charger Early

 A multi-stage charger can be turned off at any time while the battery is being charged.
 Although the battery will be more charged than before, it still won’t be fully charged.

 If you plug the multi-stage charger back in to finish charging the battery, it will usually start the entire charging process from the first stage, bulk, and move through the rest of the cycles.
 Some of the more advanced chargers will detect the battery’s state of charge and adjust its charging stage accordingly.

 #9 – Equalizing Using a Multi-Stage Charger

-Some multi-stage chargers also have an additional stage for equalizing wet cell batteries.
-More on this in a later section.
+Some multi-stage chargers also have an additional stage for equalizing wet cell batteries—more on this in a later section.